pankajlochan/pankajlochan/README.md

 - 🌱 I’m currently learning React, Redux & some asynchronous Javascript.
 - 💬 Ask me about anything related to Javascript/ React/ Nodejs.
 - 📫 How to reach me: [@pankaj_plp](https://twitter.com/pankaj_plp).
+- And yes I am a Idiot, who likes Music so muchhhhhhhh...

 ### Languages and Tools:
 <p>